-For most businesses, the trash bill is just a line item in the annual budget.
-For employees, keeping work spaces clean and waste free by throwing trash away is being a responsible worker.
+For millions of businesses, the trash bill is merely a line item in the annual budget.
+For employees, part of being a responsible worker is keeping work spaces clean and waste free by throwing trash away.
 But, is there really such a thing as "away" when we live on a circular planet and downstream from each other?

 Zero Waste (...or darn close) is an operational concept that is globally defined as "a goal that is ethical, economical, efficient and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles where discarded materials are designed to become resources for others to use".